citlaligr/python_practice/basic_calculator_with_classes.md

-# 🧠 Exercise: Understanding class creation in Python
+# 🧠 Exercise: Basic Calculator Class (OOP)

 ## 📝 Problem

-Objective: Create a basic calculator class to perform addition, subtraction, multiplication, and division.

-Instructions:
+Practice object-oriented programming by creating a class that performs basic arithmetic operations.

+## Requirements
-Create a class named BasicCalculator.
+- Create a class named `BasicCalculator`.
-Define a constructor that initializes two numbers.
-Use numbers 10 & 5 Implement methods for:
+- Define a constructor to initialize two numeric values.
+- Implement methods for the following operations:
   - Addition
   - Subtraction
   - Multiplication
   - Division

-Each method should return the result of the operation.
+- Each method should return the result of the operation.

-Create an instance of the BasicCalculator class and demonstrate the functionality of each method.
+- Create an instance of the class and demonstrate the use of each method.

 ## Expected Output
 Addition: 10 + 5 = 15
 Subtraction: 10 - 5 = 5
 Multiplication: 10 * 5 = 50
 Division: 10 / 5 = 2.0

+## Concepts Practiced
+- Classes and objects
+- Constructors (`__init__`)
+- Methods
+- Object-oriented programming (OOP)

+## Source
+Exercise inspired by a Python course on Udemy.

 ## 💻 Solution